Create Docker image

 Once the configured Docker container is ready, share this container.
 This can be done with Docker Hub.

-The container hex ID must appear under docker ps
+The container hex ID must appear under docker ps, just being in docker images is not enough.

 Login to Docker Hub